verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 ---
-title: "Install Multicluster Verrazzano Without Rancher"
+title: "Install Multicluster Verrazzano without Rancher"
-description: "How to set up a multicluster Verrazzano environment without Rancher installed"
+description: "How to set up a multicluster Verrazzano environment without a Rancher installation"
 weight: 3
 draft: false
 ---

-This document shows you how to register a managed cluster when Rancher has not been installed with Verrazzano.
 Rancher is recommended for Verrazzano multicluster installations.
-If Rancher is not installed, then registration will require more steps.
+However, if Rancher is not installed, then registration requires you to perform a few additional steps.
+The following instructions show you how to register a managed cluster when Rancher is not installed with Verrazzano.

 ## Prerequisites

-Make sure you have completed the steps in the Prerequisites, Install Verrazzano, and Preregistration sections in [Install Multicluster Verrazzano]({{< relref "/docs/setup/install/multicluster.md" >}}).
+Before you begin, make sure you have completed the Prerequisites, Install Verrazzano, and Preregistration procedures, as described in [Install Multicluster Verrazzano]({{< relref "/docs/setup/install/multicluster.md" >}}).

 ## Preregistration setup